 Challenge #3: Feeling a loss of freedom while breastfeeding

 This is a tricky one, because new moms love being close to their babies, but it can also be stressful to feel “on demand” for a hungry newborn most of the time.
 Particularly in the early days of breastfeeding, it’s not abnormal for women to mourn for the days when the only things that made them get out of bed were their bladder or the alarm clock.
-If you begin to feel this way, don’t be afraid to ask for help with Baby so that you can enjoy some alone time.
-Know that the first few weeks are the most taxing in terms of feeding and needing to be close to Baby a lot of the time.
+If you begin to feel this way, don’t be afraid to ask for help with Baby so that you can enjoy a moment for yourself.

 Challenge #4: Nipple soreness

-There are different kinds of nipple soreness when breastfeeding.
-But while some nipple pain may be normal in the first few days after giving birth, as your body gets used to breastfeeding, it’s always a good idea to make sure it isn’t an incorrect latch that’s causing the pain.
-A proper latch should feel like a tugging, sucking sensation on the breast, while an incorrect latch might feel more like a pinch or bite, and sucking on the nipple.
-A lactation consultant can asses your latch, or you can look up videos online for a visual example.
+There are different kinds of nipple discomfort when breastfeeding.
+But while some nipple soreness may be normal in the first few days after giving birth as your body gets used to breastfeeding, it’s always a good idea to get help if you’re having pain.
+A proper latch should feel like a tugging sensation on the breast, while an incorrect latch might feel more like a pinch, pain, sandpaper or even glass.
+A lactation consultant can assess latch, and help you course-correct.
+Red flags:

 Challenge #5: Not knowing what you can and can’t eat while breastfeeding